TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 Monetizing your content just got easier.
 With this integration, you have full control over your earnings—no middlemen, no extra charges.

-Why use BTCPay with Ghost?

-- Easy Setup – Connect your Ghost blog to BTCPay Server in just a few clicks.
-- No Middlemen, No Fees – Accept payments directly to your wallet with no extra charges.
-- Built for Creators – Monetize your content your way, with full flexibility.

 ## 🎯 What can I do with the BTCPay-Ghost integration?

 1. Accept Donations – Allow readers support your work with donations in Bitcoin.